netichz/Shortsight/README.md

 • Custom colors
 • Adjustable overlay

-☁️ Cloud Sync
-• Sign in with Google
-• Sync your data across devices
-• Keep your progress, settings, achievements, and statistics everywhere

 🔒 Privacy First
 Your data stays on your device unless you choose to enable cloud sync.
 We never sell your personal information.